LTUC/amman-dotnet-401d2/Curriculum/Class13/Readme.md

 ### Demo
 1. Scaffold out an empty MVC Site with a Home controller (like on day 11)
-2. Look at the Schema
+2. Look at the ERD
 3. Convert the entity of each table to Model classes
 4. Add Navigation properties (talk about the connection of the two)